arahi7860/mongo-intro/readme.md

 `.restaurants` is then referring to a collection in our `restaurant_db`.
 We use the `.insert()` to add the document inside the parentheses.

+> `restaurants` doesn't exist at first, but that's okay.
+It gets created automatically the first time we add a document to it.

 ### Verify the insert
 ```bash
 > show collections

 restaurants
 ```